petterfreak/yeapp_documentation/examples.md

 __Note for CSS and other files __: You have to register/include your own css and other custom asset files in the head of main index.html.

 ####__+Add new lazyload plugin__

-If you want to load files in run time, you have to define these files, in the OcLazyLoad's section arrays.
+If you want to load files in run time, you have to define these files in the OcLazyLoad's section arrays.

 Ha futasi idoben akarsz betolteni fajlokat, akkor azokat elsonek bekell jegyezned az OcLazyLoad szekcioban felsorolt require tombokbe

-### (Add) new controller/view
+### +Add new controller/view

  * __Controllers__ : __app/scripts/controllers__ folder